dikeboy/compose-launcher/README.md

 # comp-launcher
-A android launcher write all with compose and kotlin
+A android launcher write all with jetpack compose and kotlin

 For compose learning